jacoblvovski/OT-papers-analysis/README.md

 # OT-papers-analysis
 Repository for a project on automatic OT papers analysis.
-Conducted by Jacob Lvovski and Kirill Medushevski
+Project is conducted by Jacob Lvovski and Kirill Medushevski